Effects of Hurricane Beryl in Texas: Impact

 Rainfall map of Beryl in the US and Canada.

 Rainfall of 16.88 in was measured at a point 2.7 miles NNE of Hilshire Village, while parts of the Greater Houston area received 13.55 in of rain.

 Storm surge at Surfside Beach reached between 3–7 ft, with several 18-wheeler trucks reported being flipped over in Freeport due to recorded wind gusts reaching up to 94 miles per hour.
 Several streets in Rosenberg were reported to be flooded, with great amounts of debris scattered.
 The greater Houston area received 10 inches of rain.
 A National Ocean Service station in Galveston Bay recorded sustained winds of 73 mph (117 km/h) with wind gusts of up to 82 mph (131 km/h), and with a peak gust of 97 mph in Brazoria.
 A USGS river level gauge at Galveston Railroad Bridge recorded a 3.6 feet increase above its highest diurnal tidal level.
 Strong winds tore windows and window frames out of the walls of a hotel in Galveston.

-Texas declared a severe weather disaster declaration for 121 counties of its 254 counties, while the Alabama-Coushatta Tribe of Texas located in Polk County declared a state of emergency.
 Federal Emergency Management Agency (FEMA) provided federal disaster aid for 67 counties.
 On July 10, nineteen shelters housing 641 occupants were set up by FEMA, while about twenty cooling centers were established to mitigate heat-related symptoms.
 160 boil water notices were issued for twelve counties.

 Houston's NRG Stadium suffered from roof damage, with strong winds causing a hole to form between a groove in the retractable roof.
 Severe weather forced George Bush Intercontinental Airport to delay 117 flights and cancel 312 flights, while William P. Hobby Airport delayed 56 flights and canceled eight.
 At least one break room and one elevator were damaged during the storm at George Bush Intercontinental Airport.

+Due to the impact of the storm in Texas, Amtrak canceled the July 10 runs of the Sunset Limited in its entirety in both directions and had the train run only from San Antonio, Texas, to Los Angeles, California, and vice versa until the July 17 westbound run.